-GEO 291 Special Topics in Geography.
-1-3 cr.
-The topics selected in this course will depend on student interest and special competencies of available staff.
-Prerequisite: consent of instructor.
+GEO 291 Geographic Field Study.
+1-6 cr.
+For exceptional students in lieu of a regular course.
+Prerequisite: sophomore standing and consent of instructor.
 EL.

 GEO 297 Special Topics in Geography.
 1-3 cr.
 The topics selected in this course will depend on student interest and special competencies of available staff.
 Prerequisite: consent of instructor.
 EL.